boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-1-start-nexus-and-jenkins.md

 _Note: If you&#39;ve run it in the past, type_ **docker start jenkins** _instead_

+If port 8080 is in use and you can't stop the process on it, use a different port.
+We used 8090 here, but you can pick any port.
+Remember which port you chose as you'll need to change it later.
+**docker run -d -p 8090:8080 --name jenkins --network hol-network jenkins/jenkins:2.146**

 ### 1.4 – Verify Jenkins is Running

-1. In a browser, go to [http://localhost:8080](http://localhost:8080)
+1. In a browser, go to [http://localhost:8080](http://localhost:8080) (remember to change the port if you used a different one)
 2. You should see the following screen:
  ![jenkins loading](../images/step-1.4-jenkins.png)

 1. Following this page, you will see a page asking for the administrator password.
 Once you see this, you can continue to the next step.

-If you don&#39;t see this screen, you either do not have Jenkins running or may have sa different service running on port 8080.
+If you don&#39;t see this screen, you either do not have Jenkins running or may have a different service running on port 8080.

 ### 1.5 - Unlock Jenkins